sherado99/SPDET/README.md

 <div align="center"><img width="250" height="250" alt="584325247-47a61f20-0f15-4904-8961-f24321100ac5" src="https://github.com/user-attachments/assets/a2564306-ad9b-464d-9a8f-01864b36d22e" /></div>

-# Stech Email Tone Improver (SETI) – Bulk Email Rewriter
+# # Stech Email Tone Improver (SETI) – Presence-Driven Email Transformer

-Transform cold, robotic, or overly formal emails into warm, professional, human‑sounding messages — in bulk, in seconds.
+Transform cold, robotic, or overly formal emails into warm, honest, and professional messages — each one refined individually through genuine, ethical connection.
+Capable of processing many emails while maintaining impact and integrity.

 SETI is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: making your emails warmer, more honest, and more effective.
 It processes batches of 1 to 1,000+ emails per run, accepts CSV or JSON input, lets you pick a different tone for each email, and exports polished results immediately.
 No data is stored; no fake empathy; just professional, reliable output.